d-bl/GroundForge/README.md

 so topological duplicates were removed from the generated thumbnails.
 Downloadable pattern sheets provide geometric variations that can be customised into intermediate and other variations.

-The thread diagrams are not generated from the matrices, but from the generated pair diagrams by replacing nodes with stitches.
+The thread diagrams are not generated from the matrices, but from the generated JSon data for pair diagrams by replacing nodes with stitches.
 To paint threads each segment has a class identifying the thread it belongs to.
 To keep track of the threads while constructing the diagram, the algorithm has to figure out a working order to create the lace just like a real lace maker does.